fireundubh/playwithfire/fallout4/buffout-faqs.md

 The `nvwgf2umx.dll` assembly belongs to the NVIDIA driver package.
 Most likely, you recently updated your video drivers.
 The `445` drivers appear to be the source of crashes in many games.

-Downgrade to the `441` series.
+Downgrade to a pre-`445` series.
 You can find links to many older NVIDIA drivers [here.](https://github.com/keylase/nvidia-patch/tree/master/win)